The benefits of being active.

 — Centers for Disease Control and Prevention.

-10. Exercise improves sleep quality
+10. Improved sleep quality

 InHouse Pilates blog The benefits of being active image woman sleeping restfully.